faridesquivel/honeywell/README.md

+You can see a working example of this app at https://honeywellstudents.web.app/

-For this project I made use of Mobx and Hooks context, you can look at the basic configuration in src/store and src/context and the index.tsx file.
+For this project I made use of Mobx and Hooks context, you can look at the basic configuration at src/store and src/context and the index.tsx file.

 The app will load mock data from api/mockdata.json in case that you haven't saved any data in local storage!